Cinnamon Toast Crunch: United Kingdom

 The product was first introduced to the United Kingdom and Ireland in 1998 by Cereal Partners, as Cinnamon Toast Crunch, the same name as the popular North American cereal brand.
 The name was later changed to Cinnamon Grahams, similar to Golden Grahams, another Nestlé product.
 The name was once again changed to its current name of Curiously Cinnamon, produced by Cereal Partners under the Nestlé brand.

 Description

-Cinnamon Toast Crunch consists of whole grain wheat and rice squares about 1.37cm in size, which are then coated with a blend of cinnamon and sugar, and fortified with various vitamins and minerals.
+Cinnamon Toast Crunch consists of whole grain wheat and rice squares, then coated in a mixture of cinnamon and sugar, and fortified with various vitamins and minerals.